Rensvandeschoot/Tutorials/multilevel/Tutorial-BRMS.md

 ```

 Now we do not get any warnings and can check the results.
-We see that the intercept (mean) is 5.08 and that the credible interval ranges from 4.90 to 5.25.
-BRMS does not yet square the standard deviation of the intercept and the standard deviation of the first level, so if we want to calculate the Intraclass correlation (ICC) we need to do this ourselves.
+We see that the intercept (mean) is 5.08 and that the credible interval ranges from 4.91 to 5.25.
+In the brms output, not the variance of the first and second level is given, but instead the standard deviation.
+So, if we want to calculate the Intraclass correlation (ICC) we need to do this ourselves.
 The posterior mean of the residual variance (our best guess for now) on the class level is  $0.85^2= .72$ and the residual variance on the first level (pupil level) is $1.11^2= 1.23$, which means that the ICC= $\frac{0.85^2}{(0.85^2+1.11^2)}=.37$

 Alternatively, we can also use of the following code to calculate the ICC.
 This function will also indicate if 0 is included in the 95% CCI of the ICC.
 In our example that is not the case which means a multilevel model is warranted.